XueshiQiao/DianpingSDK/README.md

 This is an unofficial SDK for [dianping.com](http://dianping.com) Open Platform, it's targeting either iOS 6.0 and above.

+The network operations are based on the famous [AFNetWorking](https://github.com/AFNetworking/AFNetworking).

 It is appreciated if anyone want to make this SDK better.
 Just feel free to fork and modify this repository.